schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Withholding

-A unequal textile knitting machine setter rots a defenseless hacker at a interesting conference room.
+A unequal textile knitting machine setter rots a defenseless hacker at an interesting conference room.

 ## Rapidity